Freedyool/c4model-cn/README.md

 # Structurizr documentation

-This repo contains the zh version of the website published at https://c4model.com
+This repo contains the zh version of the website published at https://c4model.com.

+You can visit https://c4.yooll.ltd to obtain the latest document.

 ## Local authoring